Headshot Guide: Tips and Prep

 The person in the photo needs to be the same person walking in the room

 This is the golden rule of headshots!
-Who is your client going to see on any given day?
+We want to fast-track trust with potential clients and partners, so who are they going to see on any given day?
 A teacher of mine once said your Headshot should look like you on a good day – but not on your best day.
-Make sure it’s a look that you can reasonably recreate (sometimes with short notice if you’re auditioning).
+Make sure it’s a look that you can reasonably recreate (sometimes with short notice if you’re auditioning or have a last minute meeting).

-When you arrive, we’ll chat about what you are looking to get out of your Headshot Session (and perhaps what you are looking to avoid!).
+When you arrive, we’ll chat about what you are looking to get out of your Headshot Session (and perhaps what you are looking to avoid).
 We’ll talk about how you’re going to use the images.
+Are they for social media (eg LinkedIn), website, promotional materials, or print use?
 Are you an Entrepreneur, Actor or Model?
-Is it for social media (eg LinkedIn), or print use?
-Do you want a business or corporate feel?
+Do you want a business or corporate feel, or something more casual?
+Remember, professional doesn’t need to mean formal.

 Basically, what’s your brand?
 When someone looks at your Headshot, what do you want them to know right away?